Cash on Demand: Understanding A Revolving Line of Credit

 Trade & Import Finance

 Trade and import finance help businesses engage in import and export activities.
-This type of financing provides businesses with the funds to purchase inventory to fulfill orders.
+This type of financing provides businesses with the funds to purchase inventory to fulfil orders.

 Credit cards are a widely used form of revolving credit.
 Cardholders are assigned a credit limit, and they can make purchases up to that limit.
 Minimum monthly payments are required, and interest is charged on any outstanding balance.